 -p – pattern of tests that will be run in parallel (This enables running only specific tests in parallel while executing other tests sequentially like before)

-This is more complex command that uses some of the options that parallel_rspec offers:
+This is a more complex command that uses some of the options that parallel_rspec offers:

 parallel_rspec -n 4 –single _np –serialize-stdout spec

-This means that tests will be executed in 4 processes in parallel, where one process will run only tests which match pattern – _np and output will be serialized and written in friendly way
+This means that tests will be executed in 4 processes in parallel, where one process will run only tests that match the pattern – _np and output will be serialized and written in a friendly way.

-Good vs. bad design of rspec test from parallelization perspective
+Good vs. bad design of RSpec test from a parallelization perspective

 def create_first_file File.open "output.txt", "w" do |file| file.write("Output from FIRST spec") end end describe "First test" do context "This test: " do it "passes" do create_first_file output = puts "File content is:" File.open("output.txt", "r") do |f| f.each_line do |line| puts line output << line end end expect(output).to match_array(["Output from FIRST spec"]) end end end